 Information on the Oxford Theology Summer School may be found by visiting the website

 of the Oxford University Department for Continuing Education.
-Information about next summer's program will be available afer the beginning of the new year.
+Information about each year's summer school is made available in the early spring.

 With regard to the Oxford Theology Summer School, it might be said that if Canterbury provided the cradle for Anglicanism then Oxford has provided many of the leading intellectuals.
 During the religious and political ferment of the Reformation, Oxford played a pivotal role in events, witnessing the martyrdom of Thomas Cranmer, Hugh Latimer and Nicholas Ridley.
 Anglicanism was shaped by Oxford scholars such as Richard Hooker and William Laud, while John Keble, Edward Pusey and John Henry Newman, in what became called the Oxford Movement, had farreaching influence in England and beyond.